aichemydev/quikly_docs/docs/Pm_assist/miniext.md

 # PM Designer - Get Started

-Getting started with PM Assist is easy!
+Getting started with PM Designer is easy!

 However, it doesn’t matter whether your browser is compatible with this extension or not.
 You can install the extension (comming soon!) with just a click and start using it as soon as you finish downloading.